Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 ![figure](images/music-spectrum-equation.png)

-MUSIC may solve the above equation either directly by looking for the peaks of the pseudo-spectrum that occur when the steering vector becomes orthogonal to the noise subspace.
+MUSIC may solve the preceding equation either directly by looking for the peaks of the pseudo-spectrum that occur when the steering vector becomes orthogonal to the noise subspace.
 This occurs in the preceding equation when its denominator goes to zero.
 Computing these peaks requires a costly division operator.
-Instead, the denominator may be inspected instead for its nulls.
-This generally gives a very similar result but requires no division operator.
+Instead, the denominator can inspect instead for its nulls.
+This typically gives a similar result but requires no division operator.
 This tutorial uses the latter approach to reduce the compute workload.

 ## MATLAB Model

 MATLAB models of MUSIC validate the algorithmic approach taken and provide a means to synthesize I/O data for the AI Engine implementation.
 The system model may be found in the `<path-to-repo>/matlab/System` folder.
-The system parameters shown in the code below may be configured in the `Configuration/testCfg.m` file.
-After editing this file (or going with its default settings), the MUSIC model may be run using the `testMusic.m` script from the `<path-to-repo>/matlab/System` folder.
+You can configure the system parameters shown in the following code in the `Configuration/testCfg.m` file.
+After editing this file (or going with its default settings), you can run the MUSIC model using the `testMusic.m` script from the `<path-to-repo>/matlab/System` folder.

 ![figure](images/testCfg-MATLAB-model.png)

-Running the MATLAB model produces the console and figure output shown below.
-Some statistics are given for the accuracy of the Gram-Schmidt QRD used by the tutorial versus the built-in `qr()` MATLAB function, along with the difference between the MATLAB `svd()` versus the one-sided Jacobi algorithm with four iterations used by the tutorial.
+Running the MATLAB model produces the console and figure output as follows.
+It shows statistics for the accuracy of the Gram-Schmidt QRD used by the tutorial versus the built-in `qr()` MATLAB function.
+The consolde also provides the difference between the MATLAB `svd()` versus the one-sided Jacobi algorithm with four iterations used by the tutorial.
 The figure plots the peaks of the MUSIC pseudo-spectrum along with the nulls of its corresponding denominator which are identified instead by the approach adopted in the tutorial.
-In addition to the console and figure output, the MATLAB model generates a detailed dump of the system signals in the top-level `data` folder.
+As well as the console and figure output, the MATLAB model generates a detailed dump of the system signals in the top-level `data` folder.

 ![figure](images/testMusic-console-output.png)